ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ## Windows Graphics Device Interface

-The Graphics Device Interface ([GDI](https://en.wikipedia.org/wiki/Graphics_Device_Interface)) is one of the basic Windows operation system components that responses to work with the graphical objects.
-All graphical elements of a typical application's window are constructed using the objects.
+Graphics Device Interface ([GDI](https://en.wikipedia.org/wiki/Graphics_Device_Interface)) is one of the basic Windows operation system components.
+It is responsible for a work with graphical objects.
+All visual  elements of a typical application's window are constructed using the graphical objects.
 Examples of the objects are Device Contexts, Bitmaps, Brushes, Colors and Fonts.

-This scheme represents relationship between the graphical objects and devices:
+This scheme represents a relationship between the graphical objects and devices:

 ![GDI Scheme](gdi-scheme2.png)

-The core concept of the GDI library is a Device Context ([DC](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162467%28v=vs.85%29.aspx)).
-The DC is an abstraction that allows developers to operate with graphical objects in one universal way for all supported devices.
-Examples of devices are display, printer, plotter and etc. All operations with DC are performed into a memory before sending a result to the output device.
+Core concept of the GDI library is a Device Context ([DC](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162467%28v=vs.85%29.aspx)).
+The DC is an abstraction that allows developers to operate with the graphical objects in a one universal way for all supported output devices.
+Examples of the devices are display, printer, plotter and etc. All operations with the DC are performed into a memory before sending a result to the output device.

-You can see the DC of two application windows in the scheme.
+You can see two DC of two application windows in the scheme.
 Also this is a DC of the entire screen that represents overall Windows desktop.
-The screen DC is gotten by composing of DC content of all visible windows and desktop elements.
+The screen DC is obtained by composing a content of all other DCs.
+These DCs are provided by all visible windows and desktop elements.

 DC is a structure in a memory.
-Developers can interact with this kind of structure only through a Windows API functions.
-Each DC contain a Device Depended Bitmap (DDB).
+Developers can interact with it only through the Windows API functions.
+Each DC contains a Device Depended Bitmap (DDB).
 [Bitmap](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162461%28v=vs.85%29.aspx) is a in-memory representation of the drawing surface.
-Any manipulation of the graphic objects in the DC affects the bitmap.
-Thus, bitmap displays a result of all performed operations.
+Any manipulation with any graphic object in the DC affects the bitmap.
+Therefore, the bitmap contains a result of all performed operations.

-Simplistically, bitmap consist of rectangle of pixels.
+Simplistically, the bitmap consist of a rectangle of pixels.
 Each pixel have two parameters that are coordinates and color.
-The compliance of the parameters are defined by two dimensional array.
+A compliance of the parameters are defined by two dimensional array.
 Indexes of the array's element defines a pixel's coordinates.
-Numeric value of the element defines a code of color in the color-palette that is associated with the bitmap.
-You should process this array pixel-by-pixel for analyzing a bitmap.
+Numeric value of the element defines a color code in the color-palette that is associated with the bitmap.
+The array should be processed sequentially pixel-by-pixel for analyzing the bitmap.

-The prepared DC should be passed to the device specific library for example Vga.dll.
-The library transforms DC data to the device driver's representation.
-Then the image able to be displayed or document able to be printed on the output device.
+When a DC have been prepared for the output it should be passed to the device specific library for example to Vga.dll for a screen device.
+The library transforms a data from DC to the device driver's representation.
+Then the driver become able to display a DC content on the screen.

 ## AutoIt Analysis Functions